Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

  - The Construction.js file allows to sort columns.
 [Image one](https://github.com/Viktoru/mlfruitandnut/blob/master/ScreenShot5.png) and [Image two](https://github.com/Viktoru/mlfruitandnut/blob/master/ScreenShot6.png).

  - In the src folder, under the folder Ajax the DataTablesCommand.php Class file allows to pass AjaxResponse objects "#content".
    In this case, the Crops, Cultivars and Descriptions.
 There is not need to modify this file.
-For more information visit [Drupal API](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Ajax%21CommandInterface.php/interface/CommandInterface/8.2.x).
+For more information visit [Drupal API](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Ajax%21RestripeCommand.php/class/RestripeCommand/8.0.x).

- * The ResetButtonCommand.php file, it will reset the search.
+ - Also, I have a Class ResetButtonCommand.php file.
+It is the same concept from the DataTablesCommand.php file.
+However, pass AjaxResponse object to render "resetButtonCommand".

- * The Form folder, I have a Class called Mlfruitandnut_form.
+ called Mlfruitandnut_form.
 It is building a #form by using a ajax return to display the Crops and Cultivars.
    Also, includes several function to return key, crop, cultivar and description for each cultivar.
    Finally, it return a CSV file to download based on the search by crop and cultivar.